42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Single file upload finalization

-Once video file is uploaded, finalize the upload by requesting to transcode the file.
-Finalize apply to the last signedurl provided by the upload initialization.
-New video file is replacing previous video file.
+Finalize the upload by triggering the transcoding process.
+Applies to the last signed URL provided.
+Uploading a new file replaces the existing one.

 ### Example